Croatian pre-Romanesque art and architecture: Painting

-Croatian interlace was originally painted, usually every string would be coloured brightly yellow, red or blue.
+Croatian interlace was originally polychromatically painted, usually every string would be coloured brightly in red or blue.
 Since the wall paintings that are mentioned in several literal sources (like the portraits of Trpimirović dynasty in church of St. George in Putalj above Kaštel Sućurac) are not preserved, they are only type of pre-Romanesque Croatian painting.
+There are preserved several frescoes in churches in Zadar (St. Chrysogonus, St. Mary, St. Peter the Elder), Ston (St. Michael), Šipan (St. John the Baptist), Istria (of St. Michael near Lim, St. Martin in Sveti Lovreč, St. Foška near Peroj, St. Jerome in Hum, St. Sophia in Dvigrad, St. Agatha near Kanfanar).

+Manuscripts

-Significant number of church codices were preserved.
+According to the historical documents, there existed many liturgical books which were produced in scriptoriums of monasteries on the Dalmatian coast.
+A number of church codices were preserved.
 They were done on pergam with pre-Romanesque miniatures of high quality and technique.
-The oldest one is Split Breviary that was written and painted from the 8th to 11th centuries, based on famous Breviaries from pre-Carolingian era.
-In Zagreb there is a Liber psalmorum which was illuminated in Benedictine style by prior Majon for archbishop Paul of Split (c.
-1015–1030).
-In Vatican there is a Breviary, also in monte-cassino Benedictine style (initials of intertwined leaves, interlace and animal heads) which originates from monastery of St. Nicola in Osor.
-The same style of illumination we can found in Breviars in Trogir, Šibenik and Dubrovnik but there are many that were recorded (like 47 books in only one church in monastery of St. Peter in Seka) but not preserved.
+The oldest one is Evangeliarium Spalatense that was written and painted roughly in the 8th century, based on famous Breviaries from pre-Carolingian era.
+The Rab Evangeliary and abbess Vekenega's Evangeliary (both now in Oxford) are "to be ranked with the very best of European manuscript art".
+In Zagreb there is a Liber psalmorum which was illuminated in Benedictine style by prior Maio for archbishop Paul of Split (c.
+1015–1030), and introduced from France the Evangeliary MR 153.
+There's also abbess Čika's horologion (1066).

+In Vatican there is a Osor Evangeliary, also in Monte Cassino Benedictine style (initials of intertwined leaves, interlace and animal heads.
+The same style of illumination we can found in Breviars in Trogir, Šibenik and Dubrovnik but there are many that were recorded (like 28 books in only one church in monastery of St. Peter in Selo in 1080 list) but not preserved.
+Aside the works in Carolingian minuscule and Beneventan script, the works in Glagolitic script includes Glagolita Clozianus, Mihanović and Gršković Fragments (all three with possible foreign original or territorial origin).